How to Compute a Moving Sum

 This extra operation occurs at $i=n+1, 2(n+1), 3(n+1), \ldots$ and is present because the {\tt insert} procedure is unaware of whether it will be immediately followed by an {\tt evict} operation, and so must prepare for a length $n+1$ window aggregation that may never be queried.
 This extra operation supports the ability of the algorithm to handle variable window lengths, and so is necessary to the implementations. \footnote{ One could of course defer the operation to the next {\tt query} but that would lead to an algorithm with different characteristics. } When the window length is fixed (after the first $n$ insertions), the extra $*$ operation in Insert-then-Evict can be avoided by using a fourth procedure, {\tt combined-insert-evict}, which performs insertion and eviction in the same procedure call.
 Adding {\tt combined-insert-evict} to the supported procedure calls does not hinder the ability to vary window length in these algorithms, though the details obviously depend on which data structures are used to implement Two Stacks.
 The general approach to {\tt combined-insert-evict} amounts to the following.

-Notice that this inserts $a$ and evicts the least recently inserted item from the window and updates the data structure accordingly.
+Notice that this inserts {\tt a} and evicts the least recently inserted item from the window and updates the data structure accordingly.
 The window length is unchanged.
 In terms of our earlier implementation sketch, {\tt combined-insert-evict} can be implemented using the following pseudo-code.